-Almost immediately after Nora was born, I started getting asked if Dave and I would or would not set up a college fund for her and for future children.
+Almost immediately after Nora was born, I was asked if Dave and I were planning to set up a college fund for her and for any future children.

 The short answer:

 Our kids are still really young and it will be many years before they will be going to college.
 We have LOTS of financial goals to reach before then, and we feel those goals are more important than setting up a college fund for our kids.

 Obviously, we will continue to evaluate this decision year after year, and we might very-well decide to start college funds for our children, but at this point, we just don’t feel like it’s a great use of our money.